Britain is not a vassal state, says minister defending EU transition deal

 LONDON (Reuters) - Brexit minister David Davis was forced to defend on Wednesday a transition deal with the European Union that leaves little changed, rejecting criticism that Britain will continue to be a “vassal state”.

-Speaking to a parliamentary committee, Davis said Britain’s ties with the EU would “look exactly the same” during what Britain hopes to be two years after Brexit to allow customs, businesses and politicians prepare for a new deal with the bloc.
+Speaking to a parliamentary committee, Davis said Britain’s relationship with the EU would “look exactly the same” during what Britain hopes to be a two year period to allow customs, businesses and politicians prepare for Brexit.

 But his description of a status quo transition, which he, like the EU, expects to be agreed by the end of March, raised concerns among Brexit campaigners, underlining the deep divisions in not only the governing Conservatives but across the country.